What have yin and or yang got to do with politics, the economy and the mess left by the cat? Here be random thoughts. Almost a blog.

 That money and those resources will be diverted from current needs and projects.
 That means that for a while, the societies that embrace the immigrants will be poorer, meaning that their living standards and public services will suffer as yin resources are shared out more thinly.

 Eventually, as those immigrants grow up and seek to better themselves, if they remain in their adopted countries the latter will prosper, and they will change.
 That’s because the (yin) culture of the absorbing country will change as it grows into a new form embracing elements of its own past and of the new culture brought by the immigrants.
 The immigrants will be yang in relation to their adopted country.
 As they build new lives and careers to improve their lot, the whole country benefits.

 Countries that do not accept the immigrants will possibly be richer in the short-term, but poorer and less able to adapt in the long term.

 (Current research seems to indicate that our early cells absorbed a virus now known as mitochondria.
-Eventually the two lived together, the immigrant providing energy and warmth – yang - in the future.)
+Eventually the two lived together, the immigrant providing energy and warmth – yang – for the future.)

 That is, of course, assuming the immigrants don’t bring more of their destructive brand of yang with them – terrorism.

 Normally a boundary (yang) is the line between one country and the next.
 Nowadays in the pursuit of freedom and choice we have an internet and web the borders of which are hard to police.
 This can lead to identity theft, and someone determined can quickly find out a great deal of private information about a country’s citizens.